 Why You'll Love This Recipe

-- Quick & Easy- All it takes is a little knife work and less than 10 minutes before you’re on your way to the freshest, most flavorful snack you’ll enjoy all summer long.
+- Easy to Make- All it takes is a little knife work and you’re on your way to the freshest, most flavorful snack you’ll enjoy all summer long.

-- Healthy- Cucumber pico de gallo is one snack you won’t have to feel guilty about this summer.
+- Healthy- This Mexican cucumber salsa is one snack you won’t feel guilty about this summer.
 Jam-packed with vitamins, minerals, and antioxidants, it’s practically begging you to eat the whole jar.
-One cup of cucumber pico de gallo is only 61 calories and has 4 grams of fiber.
+Plus, it’s naturally gluten-free, vegetarian, and vegan.

 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

-- Tomato- Roma tomatoes, plum tomatoes, beefsteak tomatoes, and tomatoes on the vine are all good choices.
+- Tomato- Roma tomatoes, beefsteak tomatoes, and globe tomatoes are all good choices.
 The key is removing the seeds to reduce the amount of liquid going into the pico de gallo.

-- White Onion- Sharp and pungent, white onions bring a wonderful onion flavor to cucumber pico de gallo.
-I like to finely dice the onion so that I don’t end up with a huge bite of onion all at once.
+- White Onion- Sharp and pungent, white onions bring a wonderful onion flavor to this pico de gallo with cucumber recipe.
+Finely dice the onion so you don’t end up with a huge bite all at once.

-- Cilantro- One of my favorite herbs, fresh cilantro brings a vibrant, fresh, citrusy flavor to the dish.
-It pairs well with the lime juice and jalapeño.
+- Cilantro- One of my favorite herbs, fresh cilantro brings a vibrant, fresh, citrusy flavor to the dip.

 Step by Step Instructions